daniel-bogdoll/ConferenceTemplate/README.md

 ## Tools

 - [Overleaf](https://www.overleaf.com) to write your paper in LaTeX
-- [LanguageTool](https://languagetool.org/de) (does integrate with Overleaf) or [Grammerly](https://www.grammarly.com/) to check your writing style.
-In LanguageTool, activate  "Acribic Mode"
+- [LanguageTool](https://languagetool.org/de), which does integrate with Overleaf, to check your writing style.
+Activate  "Acribic Mode"
 - [Zotero](https://www.zotero.org/) for your literature management.
-Can be synced with Overleaf.
+Can be synced with Overleaf

 ## Paper Style